 When you don’t plan to stick around

-Let’s say you’re a first-time home buyer, and you found an amazing condo in the city or maybe you and your partner found a great starter home.
+Let’s say you’re a first-time home buyer and you found an amazing condo in the city or you and your partner found the perfect starter home.
 In either case, you know you won’t be there for long.

-A 5/1 ARM can be a good option here because you’ll be able to get a lower interest rate while you’re in your short-term home, and you can avoid higher interest rates later because you’ll get a new mortgage when you sell and move into a different home.
+A 5/1 ARM can be a good option here because you can get a lower interest rate while you’re in your short-term home.
+You won’t have to worry about higher interest rates later on when the ARM adjusts, because you’ll sell the home before the rate can go up.

 When interest rates are high

-If you buy a home when interest rates are high, there’s a chance that your rate could increase after the 5-year introductory period.
-But there’s also a chance that interest rates could drop – and stay low – at the end of the introductory rate.
+If you buy a home when interest rates are high, there’s a chance your rate could increase after the 5-year introductory period.
+But there’s also a chance interest rates could drop – and stay low – at the end of the introductory period.

 You want to build equity faster

-Because the interest rate on the 5/1 ARM is lower than a 30-year fixed-rate mortgage, you can pay more toward the mortgage balance (aka principal) and less toward the interest each month.
-That allows you to build equity faster.
+Because the interest rate on a 5/1 ARM is lower than a 30-year fixed-rate mortgage, you can pay more toward the mortgage balance (aka principal) and less toward interest each month.
+That allows you to build home equity faster.